three meatballs with sauce in container

 Contact Us

-Though we wish we could nourish everyone in need, Second Chance Foods does not directly distribute meals or groceries to individuals at this time.
-We utilize existing programs in the community and supplement their food with our meals and groceries.
+Though we wish we could supply food to everyone in need, Second Chance Foods cannot provide meals or groceries directly to individuals.
+Our solution is to collaborate with existing programs in the community and supplement their food with our meals and groceries.
 If you or someone you know is in need of assistance, please refer to our resource page here for our partnerships and local options.

 *please note we do not keep "hours" at the kitchen at this time.
 If you are looking to donate food please contact Kathryn@SecondChanceFoods.org or call 845-723-1302